OxHainan/cloak-docs/docs/source/tee-blockchain-architecture/initialize-cloak-network-on-blockchain.rst

 The `CLOAK SERVICE PAYH` option is the path where you build cloak service contract.

+The `MANAGER ADDRESS` option is a person who manager the cloak network, format likes ethereum account address.
+If you don`t commit it, it will choose the first account of the blockchain backend as the management address by default.

 The `BLOCKCHAIN-HTTP-URL` option is the connect to blockchain backend, and default is http://127.0.0.1:8545.
 If you want to connect aother blockchain backend, please commit it.

 ..
 Note::